facelessuser/coloraide/docs/src/markdown/interpolation.md

 'rgb(127.5 0 127.5)'
 ```

 The `mix` method will mix the two colors in the color space of the color calling the method.
-If needed a different color
+If needed, a different
-space can be specified with the `space` parameter.
+color space can be specified with the `space` parameter.
 Notice that this creates a different color:
 `#!color rgb(180.38 44.003 76.616)`.
 The results of mixing in a different color space may be more desirable as color
 mixing may be more natural.